druskus20/static-site-template/README.md

 _includes/  # Layouts, partials, macros and _scss files
 static/     # Things that don't get templated.
 They get copied to / src/        # Things that get templated
-            # Contents of the website, aswell as  Scss and Ts.
+            #  Contents of the website, as well as  Scss and Ts.
 ```

 ### linking directly to scss and ts in your HTML